Mint Milk Bath

 It has properties that create luxuriously smooth, refreshed and moisturized skin!

-In fact, it’s said that Catherine Parr and Elizabeth I of England used milk baths in effort to look young!
+It’s said that Catherine Parr and Elizabeth I of England used milk baths in effort to look young!

 Milk Bath Recipe Ingredients

-- Essential Oil – Many folks seek out essential oils for health benefits, but they also have an incredible fragrance that adds to the aromatherapy experience of your milk bath recipe.
+- 10 Drops Essential Oil – Many folks seek out essential oils for health benefits, but they also have an incredible fragrance that adds to the aromatherapy experience of your milk bath recipe.
 Here, I’ve used spearmint essential oil, which can benefit your breathing and help with sore muscles.

-How to make milk bath
+How to Make

 The lactic acid in milk is an alpha hydroxy acid dissolves proteins that hold dead skin cells together, allowing them to be released.
 It leaves your skin looking and feeling more youthful and fresh.